Naxumi/roblox-arcane-odyssey-macro-fishing/README.md

 **Problem:** Script can't find Roblox window **Solutions:**
 - Make sure Roblox is running
-- Check window title is exactly "Roblox"
+- Check window title is exactly "Roblox" (or change `WINDOW_NAME` in config.py)
 - Try running in-game (not in menu)

 #### "Template image not found: assets/images/detection/point.png"
 **Problem:** Missing required screenshot **Solutions:**
+- Use Roblox's **Print Screen** to capture a screenshot
-- Create `assets/images/detection/point.png` screenshot of fishing bite indicator
+- Crop ONLY the fishing bite indicator
-- Place in the `assets/images/detection/` folder
+- Save as `assets/images/detection/point.png`
 - Check filename is exact (case-sensitive)

 #### "Failed to capture window"